bryanlorenzo79/vimwiki/Vocabulary.md

 codger - an elderly man, especially one who is old-fashion or eccentric.

 palindrome - a word, phrase or sequence that reads the same backward as forward.

+cot - n. a camp bed, particularly a portable, collapsible one.